-Prisons in England and Wales have seen an unprecedented number of deaths through suicide over the last two years.
+Prisons in England and Wales have seen an unprecedented number of deaths through suicide in recent years.

 We’ve been working to prevent this tragic loss of life in future by exploring how police, the judiciary, prisons and health services can collaborate to save lives.